 What is dry AMD?

-Dry AMD accounts for about 90 percent of all cases, and normally affects vision less than wet AMD.
-Dry AMD is sometimes called atrophic, nonexudative, or drusenoid macular degeneration.
-A characteristic of dry AMD is the accumulation of tiny protein and fat-containing “drusen” deposits in a thin layer of cells beneath the photoreceptors in the retina called Bruch's membrane.
-The origin of drusen is unknown, but they may be from waste products of various cells and tissues of the retina.
-Drusen may interfere with the health of the macula, causing progressive degeneration of the photoreceptor cells.
-Drusen deposits can, however, be present without vision loss.
+Dry AMD accounts for about 90 percent of all cases and usually causes less vision loss than wet AMD.
+A characteristic of dry AMD is the accumulation of tiny protein and fat deposits known as drusen underneath the retina.
+Many people have drusen, which do not affect vision.
+However, drusen may interfere with the health of the macula, causing progressive degeneration of the photoreceptor cells and vision loss.

 Reduction in central vision from dry AMD occurs gradually over many years.
 Vision may even remain stable between eye examinations.
-People with dry AMD do not usually experience a total loss of central vision but tasks that require finely focused vision may become more difficult.
+People with dry AMD may not experience a total loss of central vision, but tasks that require the ability to perceive details may become more difficult.

 What is wet AMD?

 Wet AMD accounts for about 10 percent of all cases of macular degeneration.
-Wet AMD is also called choroidal neovascularization (CNV), subretinal neovascularization, or exudative or disciform degeneration.
-In wet AMD, abnormal blood vessels grow beneath the macula.
-These vessels leak blood and fluid into the macula that damage photoreceptor cells.
-Wet AMD often progresses rapidly and can cause substantial loss of central vision.
+With wet AMD, abnormal blood vessels grow beneath the macula.
+These vessels leak blood and fluid into the macula and damage photoreceptor cells.
+Wet AMD often progresses rapidly and causes substantial loss of central vision, if left untreated.

 The AREDS formulation includes the antioxidants beta carotene, vitamin E, and vitamin C, as well as the nutrients zinc and copper.
 The AREDS formulation contains specific amounts and forms of antioxidants nutrients; do not try to substitute multivitamins or dietary nutrients for the AREDS formulation.